 Deaf culture, often overlooked by the hearing, is a very pertinent aspect of learning sign language.
 These courses will delve deeply into the deaf experience, ensuring you will come out with a more refined, more positive attitude towards deaf people and being deaf.

 If you don’t have quite that much time, you might be interested in Signability’s short course offerings.

 You cannot learn how to sign in a day but you can gain an awareness of the challenges facing the deaf community in a hearing world, take part in their BSL Bootcamp and take a taster course in signing.

 You may even get an introduction to the deaf community in Leeds, where you could learn more about the advantages of knowing how to sign.

-As we mentioned before, there are plenty of BSL classes on offer in Leeds and throughout West Yorkshire; you only need to look a little to find the course you want.
+As we mentioned before, there are plenty of BSL classes on offer in Leeds and throughout West Yorkshire; you only need to look a little to find the course you want an English tutor for.